 Scott Thwaites has joined Vitus Pro Cycling Team, powered by Brother UK, completing a significantly strengthened line-up for Cherie Pridham’s team as the start of the 2019 season draws closer.
-The signing took place at the Smith Partnership Derby based head office.
-Smith Partnership are one of the Vitus Pro Cycling Team sponsors.
+The signing took place at Smith Partnership's Derby based head office.

 Thwaites, 28, joins Pridham’s team from the UCI WorldTour squad Team Dimension Data, for whom he competed in some of professional cycling’s most prestigious races, including the Tour de France, Paris-Roubaix and Milan-Sanremo.